Obsessive–compulsive disorder: Pediatric OCD

 Approximately 1–2% of children are affected by OCD.
-An international study showed that OCD most often develops during childhood or adolescence, with 21% of subjects having developed symptoms during childhood (age 12 and under) and another 36% having developed symptoms during adolescence (ages 13-17).
+An international study showed that OCD most often develops during childhood or adolescence, with 21% of subjects having developed symptoms during childhood (age 12 and under) and another 36% having developed symptoms during adolescence (ages 13–17).
 OCD diagnosis in children occurs at similar rates across different ethnic groups and races, but African American children are less likely to receive treatment.
 The clinical presentation of OCD in children shares many similarities with that observed in adults.
 OCD is considered a highly familial disorder, with a phenotypic heritability of around 50%.
 Symptoms tend to develop more frequently in children 10–14 years of age, with males displaying symptoms at an earlier age, and at a more severe level than females.
 In children, symptoms can be grouped into at least four types, including sporadic and tic-related OCD.

 The Children's Yale–Brown Obsessive–Compulsive Scale (CY-BOCS) is the gold standard measure for assessment of pediatric OCD.
 It follows the Y-BOCS format, but with a Symptom Checklist that is adapted for developmental appropriateness.
 Insight, avoidance, indecisiveness, responsibility, pervasive slowness and doubting are not included in a rating of overall severity.
 The CY-BOCS has demonstrated good convergent validity with clinician-rated OCD severity and good to fair discriminant validity from measures of closely related anxiety, depression and tic severity.
 The CY-BOCS Total Severity score is an important monitoring tool as it is responsive to pharmacotherapy and psychotherapy.
-Positive treatment response is characterized by 25% reduction in CY-BOCS total score and diagnostic remission is associated with a 45%-50% reduction in Total Severity score (or a score <15).
+Positive treatment response is characterized by 25% reduction in CY-BOCS total score and diagnostic remission is associated with a 45%–50% reduction in Total Severity score (or a score <15).
 The Child Behavior Checklist-Obsessive Compulsive Subscale (CBCL-OCS) appears to demonstrate sufficient accuracy in identifying children and adolescents who may require additional evaluation for OCD.

+The Children's Florida Obsessive Compulsive Inventory (C-FOCI) utilizes 17 specific, brief questions which focus on compulsions or obsessions frequent among younger individuals with OCD.
+These act as a dichotomous tool to evaluate whether obsessions and compulsions are present or absent, using a symptom checklist on a scale of 0 to 17, and a severity scale of 0 to 85.

-CBT is the first line treatment for mild to moderate cases of OCD in children, while medication plus CBT is recommended for moderate to severe cases.
+Cognitive behavioral therapy (CBT) is the first line treatment for mild to moderate cases of OCD in children, while medication plus CBT is recommended for moderate to severe cases.
 Selective serotonin reuptake inhibitors (SSRIs) are first-line medications for OCD in children with established AACAP guidelines for dosing.
 Medication in addition to a CBT intervention like exposure and response prevention (ERP) is more beneficial than only using medication in the treatment of OCD in children.